 Sail with Pilgrim to explore the beautiful coast that Cornwall has to offer.

-Join Pilgrim of Brixham in Falmouth, Cornwall as she offers a 5-day summer sailing trip along the Cornish coast.
+Join Pilgrim of Brixham from Falmouth for a sailing holiday in Cornwall.
 This voyage is perfect for those who want to get to grips with traditional, classic yacht sailing in sheltered waters, or simply wanting to soak up the diversity of Cornwall’s coastline.

 Set sail from Falmouth, with its picture-perfect streets, river mouth and bay.
 Your voyage will, of course, be dictated by the direction of the wind and tide to make full use of Pilgrim of Brixham’s sails, so there is no set route or itinerary.

 It is likely that you will head west, down the beautiful Cornish coastline and up the Helford River exploring the beautiful creeks that have inspired the likes of Daphne du Maurier…and Kylie Minogue.
 Moor up on National Trust beaches, visit riverside smuggler’s inns and experience true freedom as the wind fills the sails and propels you along this unique and impressive coastline.

 Whichever way you head along the Cornish coast, be sure to keep your eyes peeled for Dolphins, birds and plenty of other marine life.
 You might even fancy a swim in the beautiful Helford river so don’t forget your swimsuit!

 With good food, classic sailing and a plethora of wildlife, this is a holiday for all abilities not to be missed!